Adding a named driver to your car insurance

 Knowing the cover you need

 Adding another driver to your vehicle policy is done by contacting your insurer directly.
-If you are a thinkmoney insurance customer we’ll deal with this for you and any other amendments you may want to make, for example a change of address.

 Most insurers charge an amendment fee, which can be up to £30.
 This is added on top of any changes to your premium.
 If you are insured via thinkmoney we charge £25 for amendments, including the addition of new drivers, at any time during your policy term.